What is this project about?

 Minio backup servive is hosted in a VM running in Public Cloud, using Oracle Cloud Infrastructure (OCI) free tier.

-Vault service is running in gateway node, since Vault kubernetes authentication method need access to Kuberentes API, I won’t host Vault service in Public Cloud.
+Vault service is running in one of the cluster nodes, node1, since Vault kubernetes authentication method need access to Kuberentes API, I won’t host Vault service in Public Cloud.

 What I have built so far